 The Kids on the Farm (KotF) program connects teachers with participating farmers and facilitates school tours of local farms.
 This program supports the Local Food Strategy for Yukon by effectively increasing the knowledge, appreciation and awareness of agriculture among Whitehorse students and teachers through experiential learning, all the while supporting school curriculum objectives.
 At the same time, KotF contributes to the financial stability of Yukon farmers by providing an important opportunity for them to diversify their farm income.

-The Kids on the Farm program provides resources to help farmers lead high-quality tours and demonstrates how farm tours fit into the BC/Yukon curriculum guide.
+The Kids on the Farm program provides resources to help farmers lead high-quality tours and demonstrates how farm tours fit into the Yukon curriculum.
 The program also provides subsidies to participating school groups to help cover transportation costs, remuneration to farmers to compensate them for their time preparing for, leading and cleaning up after farm tours, and funds for a program coordinator.

 Participating farmers have an annual Farmer's Meeting in March to review the program procedures (booking, payment and evaluations); discuss farm safety and risk management; and share ideas and experiences to help each other gain the confidence to lead fun, educational and memorable farm tours.
-Participants are provided with a copy of the Farmer’s Handbook that includes information on how to plan your farm tour and lists many age-appropriate farm activities that fit into the BC/Yukon curriculum guide.
+Participants are provided with a copy of the Farmer’s Handbook that includes information on how to plan your farm tour and lists many age-appropriate farm activities that fit into the Yukon curriculum.

 The 2021 Farmers’ Meeting will be on Tuesday, March 23rd from 1-4pm in Whitehorse.